4else/expose/docs/about.md

 Suppose you wanted to teach responsible algorithm design to computer scientists and software engineers.
 What would tell them?

-There are many answers to that question but what I want so say is that it is not what we _are_ but what we _become_.
-I want my tools to tell me where you are and where else you can be.

 Some say that a bird in the hand is worth two in bush.
 Really?
 There are 3 birds?
 And 67% of them live in something called a bush?